sbb-design-systems/digital.sbb.ch/src/_data/mobile/components/image/content_en.md

 *   Images may be used to support text communication (visual communication). {.lead}

 ## Rules
 *   The production of images and illustrations is governed by the provisions of KOM.
-See brand portal: <sbb-link variant="inline" type="button" href="https://company.sbb.ch/de/ueber-die-sbb/profil/sbb-markenportal/kommunikation/foto.html">Photos</sbb-link> and <sbb-link variant="inline" type="button" href="https://company.sbb.ch/de/ueber-die-sbb/profil/sbb-markenportal/kommunikation/illustrationen.html">Illustrations</sbb-link>. {.lead}
+See brand portal: <sbb-link  type="button" href="https://company.sbb.ch/de/ueber-die-sbb/profil/sbb-markenportal/kommunikation/foto.html">Photos</sbb-link> and <sbb-link  type="button" href="https://company.sbb.ch/de/ueber-die-sbb/profil/sbb-markenportal/kommunikation/illustrationen.html">Illustrations</sbb-link>. {.lead}
 *   Images should generally be used sparingly. {.lead}

 ## Variants and States